gauravkatoch007/banana/README.md

 License
 -------

-banana is under [WTFPL](http://www.wtfpl.net/).
-You can do what the fuck you want with banana.
+banana is released under the MIT license.
 See [LICENSE](LICENSE) file for more info.